Today, I’m going to teach you how to use local MLM events, such as trade shows, bazaars, and festivals to grow your network marketing business.

 - Toothpicks (for food)

-# 1 Focus on Getting Leads – Trying to make sales and recruit people is one strategy.
+# 1 Focus on Getting Leads – Trying to make sales and recruit people at the event is one strategy.
 Yes, that is your ultimate goal.
 But your primary goal at the event should be to get leads.
-Most people will not buy from you the first time they meet you, let alone join your team as a distributor.
-That’s why you want to get as many names, emails and phone numbers as possible, so you can follow up with the folks after the event.
+Most people will not buy from you the first time they meet you, let alone join your team as a distributor right away.
+That’s why you want to collect as many names, emails and phone numbers as possible, so you can follow up with the folks after the event.

 # 4 Be Friendly – Don’t be one of those folks who just sits at your table and waits for people to initiate a conversation with you.
 Say hello to everyone.
 Put a smile on your face, stand up, and be friendly.
 This will naturally attract people to your booth.
-I can’t believe some vendors actually ignore their prospect by just sitting there looking dazed.
+I can’t believe some vendors actually ignore their prospect by just sitting there staring at their cell phone.
 If you aren’t willing to talk to people don’t go!
+In most cases, you’ll need to initiate the conversations with your prospects.

-# 5 Get Organized – Make sure you are organized the night before.
+# 5 Get Organized – Make sure you are organized the night before the event.
 Use the checklist that I provided above and make a “to-do” list so you don’t forget anything important.
-Make sure you have enough supplies,samples, and business cards.
+Make sure you have enough supplies, product samples, and business cards.
 You don’t want to run out of these things during the event.
 Spend a few hours preparing ahead of time and it will really pay off.

-# 6 Bring a Helper – If possible, bring a helper with you!
-Bring your spouse, kid, or someone on your team who knows what they are talking about and is willing to help.
+# 6 Bring a Helper – If possible, bring a helper with you to all of your local MLM events!
+Bring your spouse, child, or someone on your team who knows what they are talking about, and is willing to help.
 Working with a team member is ideal because you can split the cost of the event and the leads.
-If the event brings in a lot of foot traffic you will get busy and it will be nice to have someone who can help you.
-In addition, if you need to take a break you can!
+If the event brings in a lot of foot traffic you will be busy, and it will be nice to have someone with you who can help you.
+In addition, if you need to take a quick restroom break you can!

 # 7 Connect with Other Vendors – The BEST prospects at the event are other vendors.
-They are entrepreneurial by nature or they wouldn’t be there!
+They are entrepreneurial by nature or they wouldn’t be there in the first place!
 Make sure you have a little information packet or gift for all of the vendors.
 Walk to each of their booths, introduce yourself and give them their gift.
-Try to get a business card from all of the vendors.
+Try to get a business card from all of the vendors, so you can follow up with them at a future date.

 # 9 Follow Up – The money is in the follow up.
-I’ve said that countless times on this site.
-Make sure that you call all of your leads within 48 hours.
+I’ve said that countless times on this website.
+Make sure that you call all of your leads within 24-48 hours.
 You can also email them to follow up.
 Being prompt is vital.
 If you aren’t willing to follow up with people you shouldn’t even go to the event in the first place.

-The bottom line is that events, bazaars, festivals, and shows are a great way to promote your network marketing business.
+The bottom line is that local MLM events, such as bazaars, festivals, and health fairs are a great way to promote your network marketing business.
 The absolute best part is that people approach you.
 Ideally, you want to find an event where most of the attendees are people in your target market.

 At the event, you want to be friendly and social.
 Don’t try to pitch and sell everyone.
 Share information, hand out samples, educate your prospect and collect leads.
 At the end of the event follow up promptly and take orders and sign up new distributors.